-The common rate of contribution for the London Borough of Hounslow from 1 April 2015 is 12.9% of payroll.
+The common rate of contribution for the London Borough of Hounslow, for the 3 year period from 1 April 2014 to 31 March 2017, is 12.9% of payroll.
 The common rate of contributions is the rate that, in addition to contributions paid by members, is sufficient to meet 100% of the liabilities arising in respect of service after the valuation.